Bridge Arms Behind

 The hip flexors are the muscles that allow us to lift our knees and bend at the waist.
 They’re found deep in the abdominal cavity, and cause pain for many individuals (especially if you are a runner or bicyclist).
 The pain is often felt in the upper groin region where the thigh meets the pelvis.
 Backbends are great hip flexor openers, as they extend the hips and give these muscles a chance to stretch.
 Be careful, however, as tight hip flexors can make backbends a little difficult, and may require other hip-opening exercises beforehand to get the really deep hip stretch that backbends will give.

-4. Brain Health
+Benefit 4: Brain Health

-5. Back Strengthener
+Benefit 5: Back Strengthener

-6. Back Pain Buster
+Benefit 6: Back Pain Buster

-7. Heart Chakra Awakener
+Benefit 7: Heart Chakra Awakener

-8. Breath Mastery
+Benefit 8: Breath Mastery

-Backbends help open the shoulders and chest, getting rid of the tension that cramps our lungs and makes breathing shallow and un-easy.
+Backbends help open the shoulders and chest, getting rid of the tension that cramps our lungs and makes breathing shallow and uneasy.
 Once our chest starts to open, there is more space created for our lungs, allowing for deeper breathing and thus more oxygen flow through the body (this translates to better mental and cardiovascular function).

-9. Energy Elixir
+Benefit 9: Energy Elixir

 Backbending is a great way to give yourself a boost of energy.
 If you’ve ever done a backbend, then you’ve felt that rush of energy that invigorates the whole body.
 Your breath feels deeper and your sense of awareness sharpens.
-Backbending helps stimulate all chakras in the body and clears energetic blocks that make way for a huge boost of energy – not only that, but they increase our breathing ability, and breathing is key to truly embrace the life force that makes us feel alive.
+Backbending helps stimulate all chakras in the body and clears energetic blocks that make way for a huge boost of energy – not only that, but they increase our breathing ability, and breathing is key to truly embracing the life force that makes us feel alive.

-10. Fear Blocker
+Benefit 10: Fear Blocker